mjp41/cpython/Doc/regions.md

 *  If the flag is set, then the object cannot be mutated.
 (This needs to be enforced in the runtime.)
 *  Any object reachable from a deeply immutable object is also deeply immutable.
 *  A `freeze` operation that makes an object and its reachable graph of objects deeply immutable.
+*  Reference counts on immutable objects should be atomic instructions.

 ### Phase 2: `make_globals_immutable`